deepgram-devs/talk-time-analytics/README.md

 This app aims to demonstrate how to use Deepgram API to compute talk time per speaker.

+We use [Chart.js](https://chartjs.org/) to render those data.

 **WARNING**: This is an example application only designed for demoing.
 We strongly discourage direct use of this code in production environnement.

 # How can I deploy it?

+_Prerequisites:_ Deepgram account and API Key.

 You can "remix" this application on Glitch: